KinanAlAttar/Error-Propagater/README.md

 1. `python3 manage.py runserver`
 2. and directing to `localhost:8000/epapp` on your favorite web browser.

+You also need to have the sympy and django libraries installed
 # Picture Examples

 ![Form for inputting values](/assets/images/ex-picture-no-result.PNG)